classgraph/classgraph/README.md

       .scan();  // Actually perform the scan
 ```

-Note that you need to pass a whitelist of package prefixes to scan into the constructor, and the ability to detect that a class or interface extends another depends upon the entire ancestral path between the two classes or interfaces being within the whitelisted packages.
+Note that you need to pass a whitelist of package prefixes to scan into the constructor, and the ability to detect that a class or interface extends another depends upon the entire ancestral path between the two classes or interfaces having one of the whitelisted package prefixes.

 Inspired by: https://github.com/rmuller/infomas-asl/tree/master/annotation-detector